 Increasing graduation rates

 , "One way [to improve graduation rates] is to develop admission standards, and if you don't let students in who are the weakest, your graduation rates will go up.
 Another way is to decrease quality.
 If you lower your standards, you'll get more students to the finish line.
-Neither one of those are very good solutions.
+Neither one of those is a very good solution.
 We need to find more effective ways to increase our completion rates while maintaining open access and high quality."

 With any luck, these new developmental education programs will answer the call.